linduxed/todo.txt-mit/README.md

 The main reason for this reimplementation's existence is that I agree with the original author that [it would be nice if the add-on was faster](https://github.com/codybuell/mit/blob/d4fbdd203f04098ff8cfcd39a6fa8bb3226b6b03/mit#L49).

+Apart from the functionality provided in the original addon, this version adds the ability to input relative dates instead of weekday names or absolute dates.

 ## Installation

 Start by cloning this repo.